cody-greene/node-rabbitmq-client/README.md

   console.log('channel was closed')
 })

-// Create a queue for the duration of this connection await ch.queueDeclare({queue: 'my-queue'})

-// Enable publisher acknowledgements await ch.confirmSelect()

-const data = {title: 'just some object'}

-// Resolves when the data has been flushed through the socket or if
-// ch.confirmSelect() was called: will wait for an acknowledgement await ch.basicPublish({routingKey: 'my-queue'}, data)

 const msg = ch.basicGet('my-queue')
 console.log(msg)

-await ch.queueDelete('my-queue')

 // It's your responsibility to close any acquired channels await ch.close()